FAQs related to EP 1.204 & AP 1.204, EP 1.202 & AP 1.202

 Related to this, UH OEA and the UHCC Compliance & Title IX Office are available to assist if any of the end users for EP 1.202, EP 1.204, and/or AP 1.202 have questions or if any existing templates need to be modified to reflect changes moving forward.

 Intersection with the Law

-All members of the campus community, guests and visitors are protected by EP 1.204 regardless of their sexual orientation or gender identity.
-The University has jurisdiction over all acts of sexual misconduct involving members of the campus community, no matter where they occur, whether on- or off-campus.
+All members of the campus community, guests, and visitors are protected by EP 1.204 regardless of their sex, sexual orientation, or gender identity.
+The University maintains jurisdiction over all acts of sexual misconduct involving members of the campus community, no matter where they occur, whether on- or off-campus.

 Your Rights & Responsibilities

-Members of the campus community, guests, and visitors have a right to be free from sex discrimination and sexual misconduct.
+Members of the campus community, guests, and visitors have a right to be free from sex discrimination, sexual misconduct, and gender-based harassment.
 All members of the community must conduct themselves in a way that does not infringe upon the rights of others.

 When individuals are found to be in violation of the policy, the University will impose serious sanctions.
 Additional information about campus crime, state laws, and disclosures related to sexual misconduct can be found in your campus Annual Security Report, posted on your campus’s website.